The most common symptom of testicular cancer is a lump or swelling in your testicle.

 If the cancer has spread to lymph nodes (glands)

 Sometimes testicular cancer cells can spread into lymph nodes at the back of the tummy (abdomen).
 This can cause backache or a dull ache in the lower tummy.
-Your doctor may call these lymph nodes the para aortic or retro peritoneal lymph nodes.
+Your doctor may call these lymph nodes the retroperitoneal lymph nodes.

 Less often testicular cancer spreads into lymph nodes lower down, such as the pelvic lymph nodes.